Training and Evaluation#

 Evaluation#

-Before evaluation, we should download the robot assets from InternUTopiaAssets.
+Before evaluation, we should download the robot assets from InternUTopiaAssets and move them to the data/ directory.
 Model weights of InternVLA-N1 can be downloaded from InternVLA-N1.

 The main architecture of the whole-system evaluation adopts a client-server model.
 In the client, we specify the corresponding configuration (*.cfg), which includes settings such as the scenarios to be evaluated, robots, models, and parallelization parameters.
 The client sends requests to the server, which then submits tasks to the Ray distributed framework based on the corresponding cfg file, enabling the entire evaluation process to run.

 The evaluation results will be saved in the eval_results.log file in the output_dir of the config file.
-The whole evaluation process takes about 3 hours at RTX4090 platform.
+The whole evaluation process takes about 10 hours at RTX-4090 graphics platform.
+The simulation can be visualized by set vis_output=True in eval_cfg.

 Evaluate on Single-GPU: